 Paul cites the same idea earlier in his letter to the Romans.
 By refusing to repent in the face of God’s kindness, people store up wrath for themselves (Romans 2:4–5).
 Impenitence in the world of grace piles up the judgment that waits ahead.
 The “burning coals” is the condemning end that our enemy experiences by means of our good.

 The second possible reading is to understand the “burning coals” as bringing shame on our enemy that leads to their repentance.
 This reading fits better with the context of love.
-The point is that our radical love becomes burning coals of shame on our enemy that leads to their salvation (Beale and Carson, Old Testament in the New, 681).
+The point is that our radical love becomes burning coals of shame on our enemy that leads to their salvation (Old Testament in the New, p.
+681).

 I think Paul has both views in mind, as Beale and Carson suggest.
 In either case, the issue looks the same for us: we love.
 Love our enemy, which heaps coals of shame on their head, leading to either condemnation or salvation as God wills, as it is every time a witness to the gospel is uttered